Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 4. Reboot the system

 **It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm (strange bugs may occur).**
+## Install the kernel
+ROCm requieres the kernel version 5.4 (you can check your currently running kernel version with `uname -r`).

+1. Install the requiered kernel: `sudo apt install --install-recommends linux-generic`
+2. Reboot your computer.
+In the GRUB menu choose *"Additional options for Ubuntu"* and select *"Boot with kernel 5.4.0-x-generic"*
+3. Remove the other kernels: `sudo apt remove --purge linux-generic-hwe-20.04 linux-oem-20.04 linux-hwe-* linux-oem-* linux-modules-5.1* linux-modules-5.8.0-* linux-modules-5.6.0-* `

+At this point, if you check your currently running kernel you should see something like *"5.4.0-x-generic"*.

 ## Install ROCm 3.5.1
 ```
 sudo apt update